Click Create configuration in the top-right corner.

 Each theme has four prompt slots:

-- Welcome: played when the call connects.
+Welcome: played when the call connects.

-- Replay: offers to repeat the code.
+Replay: offers to reenter digit(s).

 For each slot, choose between TTS (text-to-speech) and Upload (your own audio file):

-- TTS: enter the prompt text in the field.
-Use the Generate button to render the audio, then Preview to play it.
+TTS: enter the prompt text in the field.
+Use the Generate button to render the audio.

 Click Next to continue.